-GASB has issued GASB statement 75 relating to accounting and financial reporting for postemployment benefits other than pensions.
+GASB has issued GASB Statement No. 75 relating to accounting and financial reporting for postemployment benefits other than pensions.
 The new statement requires governments in all types of OPEB plans to present more extensive note disclosures and required supplementary information (RSI) about OPEB liabilities.
-This statement is effective for financial statements for fiscal years beginning after June 15, 2017.
+This statement will be effective for the year ending December 31, 2018.